jwaterson/fraction-API/README.md

-# fraction-API
+# pop2-project-2020-21-fraction

-An API for operations on fractions
+The project description will be placed on the module webpage.